Evidence Level

 20 panic disorder patients.
 Crossover.

 Inositol reduced panic attack frequency comparably to fluvoxamine (4 per week vs 6 per week with fluvoxamine).
 Inositol had significantly fewer side effects (no nausea, fatigue, sexual dysfunction).
-CRITICAL DOSE CONTEXT: 18 g/day is a VERY HIGH dose (common psychiatric inositol research has used 12-18 g/day for OCD, depression, panic).
+Critical dose context: 18 g/day is a very high dose (common psychiatric inositol research has used 12-18 g/day for OCD, depression, panic).
 Most consumer inositol products provide 500-2,000 mg — far below psychiatric research doses.
 Modern panic disorder treatment typically uses SSRIs/SNRIs as first-line.
 Inositol at very high doses may have niche role for treatment-resistant cases under psychiatric supervision.

 3